javascript-tutorial/en.javascript.info/2-ui/3-event-details/3-mousemove-mouseover-mouseout-mouseenter-mouseleave/2-hoverintent/task.md

 Make a universal object `new HoverIntent(options)` for it.
 With `options`:

 - `elem` -- element to track.
-- `over` -- a function to call if the mouse is slowly moving the element.
+- `over` -- a function to call if the mouse is slowly moving over the element.
 - `out` -- a function to call when the mouse leaves the element (if `over` was called).

 An example of using such object for the tooltip: